kytulendu/openfur/readme.md

 A simple fursuit LED eyes and fan schematic.

-Note: If using fan, prefer using 12V battery pack or USB powerbank instread for longer battery life.
+Note: If using fan, prefer using 12V battery pack or USB powerbank instead for longer battery life.

 **License**